microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

 ### Model Download
 This app downloads the [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model from Hugging Face.
 To use a different model, such as the [Phi-3-mini-128k-instruct](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct/tree/main), change the path links to refer to your chosen model.
 If using a model with imaging capabilities, use the [MultiModalProcessor class]() in place of the [Tokenizer class]() and update the prompt template accordingly.

+**NOTE:** The accuracy of outputs may depend upon when the model being used was trained (for example, Phi-3 was trained using data from 2021).
+As a result,  if you ask about current events, the output will be incorrect.

 ```java
 final String baseUrl = "https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/resolve/main/cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4/";
 List<String> files = Arrays.asList(